-The Group's strategic metal investments include interests in Alumina Limited ("AWC"), the Portland Aluminium Smelter joint venture and CITIC Dameng Holdings Limited ("CDH").

-The Group's interest in AWC is classified as financial asset at fair value through profit or loss.
-As the closing price of AWC shares at the end of 2015 was lower than at the end of 2014, the Group recorded a significant fair value loss in its interest in AWC at the end of the year.
-The Group is nevertheless confident that, with a long-term investment horizon, there will be reasonable returns from this investment going forward.
+The Group retains a strategic shareholding in Alumina Limited ("AWC") which invests in bauxite mining, alumina refining and selected aluminium smelting operations world-wide.
+The Group's equity interest in AWC is classified as a financial asset at fair value through profit or loss.
+As the closing price of AWC shares at the end of the year was higher than at the end of 2015, the Group recorded a significant fair value gain in respect of its interest in AWC.